Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 16. Asparagus Fries

-For a light dinner, I highly recommend asparagus fries.
+For a light weeknight dinner, I highly recommend asparagus fries.

-Asparagus is low in calories and is a fantastic source of vitamins and nutrients.
-Together with the steak, they create a well-balanced meal.
+Asparagus is low in calories and a great low-carb alternative to potato side dishes.
+Together with steak, they create a well-balanced meal.

-Sauteed mushrooms are an incredibly easy side dish you can whip up any time.
+Sauteed mushrooms are an easy steak side dish you can whip up any time.
 And they’re perfect with almost any entree – pork chops, roasted chicken, and yes, steak.

 18. Mushroom Gravy

-Here’s another mushroom-based dish that absolutely goes well with steak.
+Here’s another perfect side dish that absolutely goes well with steak.

-To me, a steak dinner is not complete without mushroom gravy.
-I always need a rich and creamy sauce to drizzle on top of my meat.
+In my family, a steak dinner isn’t complete without mushroom gravy.
+We always need a rich and creamy sauce to drizzle on top of our meat!

-If you like to pair savory entrees with sweet sides, this one’s for you.
+If you love to pair savory entrees with sweet side dish recipes, this one’s for you.

 Roasted in honey, these carrots get caramelized and coated with a sweet glaze that contrasts the richness of the steak perfectly.